maierbn/opendihu/doc/sphinx/user/installation.rst

   gcc --version
   gfortran --version

-If the version is GCC 6 or lower, you need to update your GCC.
+Only if the version is GCC 6 or lower, you need to update your GCC.
 This can be done as follows.

 .. code-block:: bash